ckent99999/f5-config-generator/README.md

 # f5-config-generator
-python script run against an json inventory file to output TMSH command for an f5 configuration
+python script run against a json inventory file to output TMSH command for an f5 configuration